apiotrow/apiotrow.github.io/_posts/2014-11-09-Got-That-Greenlight.md

 <img src="/assets/2014-11-09/22.png">

 All in all, I'm pretty amped to start this.
+At least when we don't make it round three, I will have the security of knowing we stood zero chance of making it in the first place.